Neutral Helium Microscopy (SHeM): A Review

+The fact that both the perpendicular and parallel speed ratios can be used in the same model of the beam intensity can be confusing.
+The reason behind this is that depending on where the quitting surface is assumed, one obtains an integral mostly dominated by the perpendicular speed ratio or by the parallel speed ratio - and therefore, different approximations apply.
+This was first demonstrated in Sikora's PhD thesis \cite{sikora1974analysis}.
+The rule of thumb is the following: if there are reasons to assume that the quitting surface - understood as the position of last He-He collisions - is placed very close to the skimmer, the perpendicular speed ratio should be used and $R_F=x_S$.
+If the quitting surface is placed far before the skimmer then the parallel speed ratio should be used.
+The full derivation for this can be found in the Appendix B of Sikora's PhD thesis.

-In general, for small skimmers close to the quitting surface, the parallel speed ratio is the right choice (as perpendicular spread is not a big contributor given that very little of the quitting surface is seen at the detector).
-However, for larger skimmers seeing a thermalised portion of the expansion (for example, when the expansion is not assumed to end until significantly after the skimmer) the perpendicular speed ratio is a better choice \cite{palau2018center}.
+Recent experimental findings show a more complex picture: for small skimmers close to the quitting surface, using the parallel speed ratio in the Sikora model reproduces experimental measurements better (as perpendicular spread is not a big contributor given that very little of the quitting surface is seen at the detector).
+However, for larger skimmers seeing a thermalised portion of the expansion (for example, when the expansion is not assumed to end until significantly after the skimmer) the perpendicular speed ratio dominates as predicted by Sikora \cite{palau2018center}.